AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/attach-template-to-project-overview.md

   </tr>
   <tr>
    <td>Queue Details, Topic Groups, Queue Topics, Routing Rules</td>
-   <td> <p>Transferred from template</p> <p>If you select the <span class="bold">Queue Properties &amp; Issues Setup</span> option during the attachment process, the Queue Details of the template overwrite those of the project.
-In this case, the Routing Rules, Queue Topics, and Topic Groups of the template are added to those of the project. <br>If the project is set up as a request queue and the template you attach to the project is not set up as a request queue, the queue information of the project is removed if you leave the <span class="bold">Queue Properties &amp; Issues Setup</span> box checked. <br>If you deselect the <span class="bold">Queue Properties &amp; Issue Setup</span> box, all the Queue Setup settings of the project are preserved and no Queue Setup settings from the template are attached.</p> </td>
+   <td> <p>Transferred from template</p> <p>If you select the <strong>Queue Properties &amp; Issues Setup</strong> option during the attachment process, the Queue Details of the template overwrite those of the project.
+In this case, the Routing Rules, Queue Topics, and Topic Groups of the template are added to those of the project. <br>If the project is set up as a request queue and the template you attach to the project is not set up as a request queue, the queue information of the project is removed if you leave the <strong>Queue Properties &amp; Issues Setup</strong> box checked. <br>If you deselect the <strong>Queue Properties &amp; Issue Setup</strong> box, all the Queue Setup settings of the project are preserved and no Queue Setup settings from the template are attached.</p> </td>
    <td> <p>&nbsp;</p> <p>&nbsp;</p> <p>&nbsp;</p> <p>&nbsp;</p> <p>&nbsp;</p> <p>&nbsp;</p> <p>&nbsp;</p> <p>✓</p> </td>
   </tr>
   <tr>